 "Now hearing that the league is not going to be around, everyone is hoping it's not going to be the end of women's soccer in America."

-Reed recently returned to the Breakers after a stint with the U-23 Women's National Soccer team in Carson, Calif., where the team had a small training camp and scrimmaged the U-20 women's squad which is preparing for an upcoming World Cup tournament in August.
+Reed recently returned to the Breakers after a stint with the U-23 Women's National Soccer team in Carson, Calif.

 The U-23's tied the first game and lost the second.